mvaria/mvaria.github.io/index.md

 ## About Me

 My research interests span theoretical and applied cryptography and its applications throughout and beyond computing & data sciences.
-My research often involves one or more of the following:
+In my research, I often:
 - Design and develop crypto algorithms with provable, composable security guarantees
 - Deploy privacy-respecting systems for data scientists to work with data they cannot see
 - Examine the social aspects of cryptography, including its impacts on law and public policy

-I work as an Associate Professor in the [Faculty of Computing & Data Sciences](https://www.bu.edu/cds-faculty/) at [Boston University](https://www.bu.edu/).
-I serve as the director of the [CDS Hub for Civic Tech Impact](https://www.bu.edu/cds-faculty/research-impact/civic-tech/), co-director of [BU's Center for Reliable Information Systems & Cyber Security](https://www.bu.edu/riscs/), member of the [BU Security Group](https://www.bu.edu/cs/research-groups/security/busec/), and member of the [Cyber Security, Law, and Society Alliance](https://www.bu.edu/hic/centers-initiatives-labs/cyber-alliance/).
+I work as an Associate Professor in the [Faculty of Computing & Data Sciences](https://www.bu.edu/cds-faculty/) (CDS) at [Boston University](https://www.bu.edu/).
+I serve as director of the [CDS Hub for Civic Tech Impact](https://www.bu.edu/cds-faculty/research-impact/civic-tech/), co-director of [BU's Center for Reliable Information Systems & Cyber Security](https://www.bu.edu/riscs/) (RISCS), member of the [BU Security Group](https://www.bu.edu/cs/research-groups/security/busec/), and member of the [Cyber Security, Law, and Society Alliance](https://www.bu.edu/hic/centers-initiatives-labs/cyber-alliance/).
 I am also an affiliate of BU's [Computer Science department](https://www.bu.edu/cs/people/faculty/).
+My office is located on the 13th floor of BU's new [jenga](https://www.bu.edu/cds-faculty/explore/bu-center-for-computing-data-sciences/) [building](https://www.bu.edu/sustainability/projects/center-for-computing-data-sciences/).

 I received a [PhD in Mathematics from MIT](https://dspace.mit.edu/handle/1721.1/64489) in 2010, and a [BSE from Duke University](https://math.duke.edu/undergraduate/graduation-with-distinction/senior-theses) in 2005.